The Fruits of Thy Labor

 Abdominals and Thigh: Again, you want to spread the floor with your feet to begin from the ground up.
 You can put one foot forward to show off a little.
 But place both hands behind your head, blow out all the air, and crunch your abs.
 Do not crunch too much, or else you will hide your physique.

-Poses From the Side
+How to Pose From the Side

 Side Tricep: First, turn your body to whichever side is your good side.
 You should start with your legs, which you should position like they are in the side chest pose.
 Your arm closer to the judges should be straight down at your side, or straight down slightly behind the body being gripped by the other hand, but still appearing to be on the side of the body.
 Your tricep is literally flexed at the side.